 Leo Costigan (2014) won the 2013 Discovered Voices Award from the Iron Horse Literary Review, and his story “An Account of the Cold” appear in the April 2014 issue of the magazine.

 Beth Couture (2007) is pursuing a Masters in Social Service (MSS) at the Bryn Mawr College Graduate School of Social Work and Social Service.
 She also works as an Assistant Editor for Sundress Publications.
 She previously taught English at Bloomsburg University in Pennsylvania, and received her PhD in Creative Writing from The University of Southern Mississippi in 2010.
 She co-founded an online journal for shorts, Squid Quarterly, and has been published in journals like Georgetown Review, Drunken Boat, Gargoyle, The Southeast Review, Ragazine, Connotation Press, and was featured in Thirty Under Thirty from Starcherone Books.
 Her novella Women Born with Fur (Jaded Ibis Press, 2014) is now available.

-Paul Cunningham (2015) is the author of GOAL/TENDER MEAT/TENDER (horse less press, 2015) and the translator of two chapbooks by Swedish writer, playwright, and videoartist, Sara Tuss Efrik: Automanias: Selected Poems (winner of the 2015 Goodmorning Menagerie Chapbook-in-Translation Contest) andThe Night’s Belly (Toad Press, 2016).
+Paul Cunningham (2015) is the author of GOAL/TENDER MEAT/TENDER (horse less press, 2015) and the translator of two chapbooks by Swedish writer, playwright, and videoartist Sara Tuss Efrik: Automanias: Selected Poems (winner of the 2015 Goodmorning Menagerie Chapbook-in-Translation Contest) and The Night’s Belly (Toad Press, 2016).
 His e-chapbooks of poetry include Metro-Goldwyn-Mayer (Pangur Ban Party, 2010) and FOAMGHAST (NAP, 2012).
 He founded Radioactive Moat Press in 2009 and the online journal, Deluge in 2012.
 He currently holds an editorial position with Fanzine and formerly worked alongside Nichole Riggs as an editorial assistant for Action Books and Action, Yes.
-His writing has appeared in publications including Dostoyevsky Wannabe's Cassette 68, Inferior Planets, Fireflies, The Volta, DIAGRAM, Spork, DREGINALD, Bat City Review, Real Pants, Sink Review, LIT, Tarpaulin Sky, BOAAT, Witness, glitterMOB, H_NGM_N, and others.
+His creative writing has appeared in publications including Dostoyevsky Wannabe's Cassette 68, Inferior Planets, Fireflies, The Volta, DIAGRAM, Spork, DREGINALD, Bat City Review, Real Pants, Sink Review, LIT, Tarpaulin Sky, BOAAT, Witness, glitterMOB, H_NGM_N, Toad Suck Review, and others.
 His poem-films have appeared in tenderloin, Public Pool, Kastratet, the MAKE Magazine Lit & Luz Festival, Seattle’s INCA (The Institute for New Connotative Action), and the Museo Universitario del Chopo in Mexico City.
-His reviews and interviews have appeared in Montevidayo, HTML Giant, Fanzine, and the Poetry Foundation.
-He has served as a judge for the Scholastic Art & Writing Awards and he is an affiliate scholar of the global consortium known asINCH (The International Network of Comparative Humanities).
+His reviews and interviews have appeared in Harriet the Blog, Montevidayo, HTML Giant, Fanzine, and The Poetry Foundation.
+Cunningham has served as a judge for the Scholastic Art & Writing Awards and is an affiliate scholar of the global consortium known as INCH (The International Network of Comparative Humanities).
 He earned his B.A. in English Literature from Slippery Rock University and served as co-editor of the sixth issue of SLAB (Sound & Literary Art Book) which was awarded the AWP National Director’s Prize for Undergraduate Literary Magazines in the Category of Content.
-A recipient of the 2015 Sparks Prize, he also holds a M.F.A. in Poetry from the University of Notre Dame.
+A recipient of the 2015 Sparks Prize fellowship, he also holds a M.F.A. in Poetry from the University of Notre Dame.
 He received a generous scholarship offer from the David Lynch M.A. in Film program, but he instead decided to pursue a Ph.D. in Creative Writing at the University of Georgia.
 You can read more [here]

 Catherine Denby (1994) is on the faculty at Ivy Tech Community College.
 She wrote a chapter in the anthology Love the Second Time Around (Outrider Press, 2005).